-Justice McCormack is married to Steven Croley, also a lawyer and law professor, currently on leave from the University of Michigan Law School to serve as General Counsel to the U.S. Department of Energy.
-They have four children in the Ann Arbor public schools, and enjoy frequent family trips to west Michigan.
+Justice McCormack is married to Steven Croley, also a lawyer and law professor, currently on leave from the University of Michigan Law School.
+They have four children attending college and the Ann Arbor public schools, and enjoy frequent family trips to west Michigan.